victorzottmann/sound-level-calculator/README.md

 <img src="images/screenshots/sabine-equation.png" alt="sabine-equation" style="zoom: 33%;" />

-Where:
+Where: <br>
-			V is the volume of the room
+V is the volume of the room <br>
 A is the total absorption

 ---